thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+02/14/21 Version 49 of the dataset.
+Dailies have been added for 2/13, 2/12 and 2/11.
+New: we added a [Colab Notebook tutorial](COVID_19_dataset_Tutorial.ipynb) with some code to help you hydrate and pre-process the dataset.
+Note that this is just for illustration and will not download and process the whole dataset for you.

 02/11/21 Daily data (under the /dailies/ folder) has been added for 2/10 and 2/09, note that some tweets will bleed into the following day due to different timezones captured.

 02/09/21 Daily data (under the /dailies/ folder) has been added for 2/08 and 2/07, note that some tweets will bleed into the following day due to different timezones captured.